Situations when an API 653 inspection is needed:

 Most states require liquid fertilizer tanks as well as other API 650 tanks to have an API 653 inspection on a periodic basis.

 However, the required inspection intervals vary widely between states.
-Some states still do not have any inspection requirement.
-So, it is important to contact the authority in your state that mandates such requirements to ensure you have a clear understanding of when you are required to have an above ground storage tank inspection.
-No federal requirement for liquid fertilizer tanks to have API 653 inspections exists.
+Some don’t have any inspection requirement.
+Contact the authority in your state that mandates such requirements to ensure you have a clear understanding of when you are required to have an above ground storage tank inspection.
+As of this writing, no federal requirement for liquid fertilizer tanks to have API 653 inspections exists.
 Therefore, the main authority is the state government authority.

 While states have the monopoly on the governmental imposition of API 653 inspection requirements, a new entity is entering the picture requiring periodic above ground storage tank inspections: insurance companies.
 With the growing number of tank failures and environmental contamination, insurance companies are adding API 653 inspection requirements to safeguard their potential liability.
-If you are signing and new insurance contract or are switching insurance companies, a good question to ask is whether they require periodic API 653 inspections for the insurance policy to be effective.
+If you are signing a new insurance contract or are switching insurance companies, ask whether they require periodic API 653 inspections for the policy to be effective.

 TFI recommends establishing a baseline inspection